Shopify/buy-button-js/docs/index.md

 > Note: You will need to publish the product/<a href="https://docs.shopify.com/manual/products/collections/make-collections-findable#change-the-visibility-of-a-collection" target="_blank">collection</a> you wish to interact with to the
 > "Buy Button" channel in Shopify.

-## Initializing the UI library
+## Initializing the Library

 You can now create a UI instance, which is the main interface you will use to create components.
-The `ShopifyBuy.UI.init` method takes the client as its argument.
+The `ShopifyBuy.UI.init` method takes the client you previously configured as its argument.

 ```js
 var ui = ShopifyBuy.UI.init(client);